cqzyys/lang-agent/README.en.md

 ## License

-This project uses the MIT open-source license.
+This project uses the Apache-2.0 License open-source license.